 Floors and ground surfaces should be level and even, without any potential trip hazards such as broken floorboards, loose paving stones or holes.
 It is also important that floors and surfaces are dry and not slippery.
 In workplaces where this can’t be prevented, adequate clothing – such as shoes with a substantial tread – should be worn to minimize the risk of slipping or falling.

 Safe passage of pedestrians and vehicles

-This can apply to communal areas, such as car parks, where people and vehicles often move in proximity, but it also applies to industrial workplaces where there are high volumes of site vehicles such as:
+This can apply to communal areas, such as parking lots, where people and vehicles often move in proximity, but it also applies to industrial workplaces where there are high volumes of site vehicles such as: